Desmond Young (British Army officer): Second World War

 During the Second World War Young received an emergency commission as a second lieutenant in the British Indian Army on 12 April 1941.
 He rose quickly in rank and held command of the 10th Indian Infantry Brigade during Operation Aberdeen, a 5 June 1942 attack ordered by Lieutenant-General Neil Ritchie during the Battle of Gazala.
 The 10th captured all of their objectives at a thinly-held portion of the German line at Aslagh Ridge but subsequent British attacks on the main defensive line failed.
 A counter-attack by the German 21st Panzer Division penetrated the British defences in an area of ground known as The Cauldron and disordered part of Young's brigade.
 A separate attack by the 15th Panzer Division struck a gap in the British minefields south-west of Bir el Harmat and destroyed the headquarters of Young's brigade and that of the 9th Indian Infantry Brigade.
 The 15th Panzer then trapped the remnants of Young's brigade, alongside other units in The Cauldron, and caused them to surrender.
 Young was one of 3,100 men captured on 6 June.

-After his capture a German officer tried to compel Young to order the surrender of a British artillery position.
-He refused and the incident was interrupted by the arrival of the German commander Field Marshal Erwin Rommel.
-Rommel ordered the German officer to cease his actions, advising that Young was not required to issue such an order.
-Young was transferred to a prisoner-of-war camp in Italy, where he led the camp's escape committee.
-He escaped successfully to Switzerland where, by the war's end, he was editor of a pro-Allied newspaper.
+In Young's account, he benefitted from Erwin Rommel's personal intervention in captivity when a German officer tried to compel him to order the surrender of a British artillery position.
+According to his memoirs, Young was transferred to a prisoner-of-war camp in Italy, led the camp's escape committee, and escaped successfully to Switzerland where, by the war's end, he was editing a newspaper for interned British soldiers.

 Later life

 After the war, Young was appointed director of public relations at the Army's general headquarters in India.
 He was appointed an officer of the Order of the British Empire on 12 June 1947 for his work in this role.
 Despite only meeting Rommel once Young was inspired to write a biography of the man.
-Rommel: The Desert Fox was published in New York in 1950; it received some criticism for Young's positive description of the man, with Young's Daily News obituary stating Young had portrayed Rommel a "blue-eyed god who could do no wrong".
+By 1948, he had begun to work with Rommel's widow on the field marshal's records in Herrlingen.
+Rommel: The Desert Fox was published in London in 1950; it received some criticism for Young's positive description of the man, with Young's Daily News obituary stating Young had portrayed Rommel a "blue-eyed god who could do no wrong".
 Young's book was adapted by Nunnally Johnson into the 1951 film The Desert Fox: The Story of Rommel, with James Mason in the title role.

-Young also wrote Fountain of the Elephants, a 1960 biography of the French adventurer in India Benoît de Boigne.
+Young also wrote Fountain of the Elephants, a 1959 biography of the French adventurer in India Benoît de Boigne.
 He produced two memoirs, Try Anything Twice and the 1961 work All the Best Years.
 Young moved to Sark, an island in the English Channel governed by a feudal system, around 1962.
-He was married with two children and died at his home on Sark on 27 June 1966.
+He was married with two children and died at his home on Sark on 27 June 1966 aged 74.